 The new data protection framework ‘General Data Protection Regulation’ (GDPR) went into effect On May 25th, 2018.
-It is the most up to date protection framework that provides individual privacy rights and protect personal data by providing transparency in use and purpose of data.
-The full GDPR rights for individuals are: the right to be informed, the right of access, the right to rectification, the right to erasure, the right to restrict processing, the right to data portability, the right to object and also rights around automated decision making and profiling.
+It is the most up-to-date protection framework that provides individual privacy rights and protects personal data, by providing transparency in the use and purpose of data.
+The full GDPR rights for individuals are the right to be informed, the right to access, the right to rectification, the right to erasure, the right to restrict processing, the right to data portability, the right to object, as well as the rights to automated decision making and profiling.

-In our efforts to be the best social media marketing service, we understand the importance protecting the privacy of our users at all cost and provide a safe environment and trusted service.
-We are committed to provide our users the best personal experience and value individual privacy and abide by moral code of conduct so our policies are in compliance with GDPR standards.
+In our efforts to be the best social media marketing service, we understand the importance of protecting the privacy of our users at all costs and providing a safe environment and trusted service.
+We are committed to providing our users the best personal experience, value individual privacy, and abide by a moral code of conduct so that our policies are in compliance with GDPR standards.

 Our privacy commitment

 Apostle has never sold your information to someone else for advertising or made money by showing you other people's ads, and we never will.
 This has been our approach for almost 9 years, and we remain committed to it.
 Our policy is completely transparent about what information we do collect from you, what we do with it, who can access it, and what you can do about it.

 We only collect the data we need.
 Some of that is information that you actively give us when you sign up for an account, register for an event, ask for customer support, or buy something from us.
 We store your name and contact information, but we don't store credit card numbers (except with your permission and in one of our secured payment gateways).